thearyadev/MSRF/README.md

 Please use the Github issue template for all bugs and feature requests.

-## Development Roadmap / Known Issues
+## Development Roadmap / Known Issues (All to be implemented at or before the v1.0 release.)
 - Tests for Microsoft Rewards, Farmer.
 - purge errors once the errors directory contains more than 50 entries.
 - complete documentation of all components and modules